-*Scott Jordan, Founder and CEO of SCOTTEVEST, was on Shark Tank Season 3: Episode 7.
+*Scott Jordan, Founder and CEO of SCOTTEVEST, was on Shark Tank Season Three: Episode Seven.

 *It was one of the most controversial episodes in the history of the show, as Scott was unwilling to give them a piece of SCOTTEVEST, only the licensing of TEC-Technology Enabled Clothing.